-The 185 mile / 300km day trip from Bend to see the Painted Hills near Mitchell, Oregon was so worth it!
+The 185-mile / 300-kilometer day trip from Bend to see the Painted Hills near Mitchell, Oregon, was so worth it!

-As we had full a day in the car ahead of us, we started off the day with our early breakfast at The Row, whilst enjoying the great views.
+As we had full a day in the car ahead of us, we started off the day with our early breakfast at The Row, while enjoying the magnificent views.

-I chose the McTetherow Breakfast Sando (Fried egg, sliced ham and cheddar cheese on an English muffin, served with an agave mint fruit salad).
-Chantal opted for the Avocado Caprese Toast (House pesto, fresh mozzarella, avocado, cherry tomatoes and balsamic reduction on a slice of striatta toast).
-The kids savoured their stacks of pancakes served with whipped butter, house vanilla bean maple syrup and a side of bacon.
+I chose the McTetherow Breakfast Sando (Fried egg, sliced ham, and cheddar cheese on an English muffin, served with an agave mint fruit salad).
+Chantal opted for the Avocado Caprese Toast (House pesto, fresh mozzarella, avocado, cherry tomatoes, and balsamic reduction on a slice of striatta toast).
+The kids savored their stacks of pancakes served with whipped butter, house vanilla bean maple syrup, and a side of bacon.

-The Painted Hills are rightfully listed as one of the Seven Wonders of Oregon and as soon as you take the exit to the Painted Hill Overlook Point, the outer worldly scenery becomes visible…
+The Painted Hills are rightfully listed as one of the Seven Wonders of Oregon, and as soon as you take the exit to the Painted Hills Overlook Point, the outer worldly scenery becomes visible…

-The black soil is lignite that was vegetative matter that grew along the floodplain.
-The grey colourings are mudstone, siltstone, and shale.
-Over at Painted Cove, about 1 mile from the main outlook, the red soil is most prominent; it is laterite that formed by floodplain deposits when the area was very warm and humid.
+The black soil is lignite that was the vegetative matter that grew along the floodplain.
+The grey colorings are mudstone, siltstone, and shale.
+Over at Painted Cove, about 1 mile from the main outlook, the red soil is most prominent; it is laterite that formed by floodplain deposits when the area was hot and humid.

 Club Pioneer, Prineville

-The men all went for the Pioneer Wagyu Beef Burger (1/2 pound of ground Wagyu beef on a grilled bun with lettuce, tomato, pickle, onion and mayo).
+The men all went for the Pioneer Wagyu Beef Burger (½ pound of ground Wagyu beef on a grilled bun with lettuce, tomato, pickle, onion, and mayo).
 We all added cheese (Cheddar for the kids and Pepperjack for me) and bacon.
 No nonsense, just juicy and delicious burgers with great fries or extraordinary crispy onion rings.
-Chantal tried their Mushroom, Kalamata Olive & Marinara flat bread which was topped with a very interesting Cada Dia jalapeño feta.
+Chantal tried their Mushroom, Kalamata Olive & Marinara flatbread which was topped with a very interesting Cada Dia jalapeño feta.
 The very hoppy, yet not bitter, RPM IPA from Bend’s Boneyard Beer Company was very welcome!
-Great food, very enthusiastic service, so we were very glad to have made the lunch stop here.
+Great food, a very enthusiastic service, so we were happy to have made the lunch stop here.

 Crux Fermentation Project, Bend

 From the 20 or so beers on tap, Chantal had a go at their Gimme Mo IPA.
-One they advertised as a “next generation IPA”.
-Instead of some of the rather bitter hop bombs we tried earlier during our roadtrip, this one was still hoppy, but more leaning towards a slightly sweet pilsner type of beer with tropical fruit aromatics.
-Indeed a nice and refreshing take on the IPA!
+One they advertised as a “next-generation IPA”.
+Instead of some of the rather bitter hop bombs we tried earlier during our road trip, this one was still hoppy, but more leaning towards a slightly sweet pilsner type of beer with tropical fruit aromatics.
+Indeed a pleasant and refreshing take on the IPA!